 Crush Injuries Can Prove Very Challenging

-I’m Ed Smith, a Sacramento personal injury lawyer.
-A large percentage of my new clients suffer crush injuries caused by truck and auto collisions, general industrial accidents, serious falls, ceiling and building collapses, machine malfunctions, and transportation accidents.
+Many of our new clients suffer crush injuries caused by truck and auto collisions, general industrial accidents, serious falls, ceiling and building collapse, machine malfunctions, and transportation accidents.
 While many of these individuals fully heal from their injuries with prompt treatment and rehabilitation, others must undergo amputations and learn to adjust to one or more permanent disabilities.

-Stated simply, this occurs when a part of a person’s body is severely compressed between one or more hard surfaces.
-Almost immediately, the person’s tissues in the affected areas are damaged by the severe loss of oxygen and blood flow.
-Over a period of hours, ischemia (a condition caused by inadequate blood flow to parts of the body) can set in, often causing damaged tissues to die.
+Stated simply, this occurs when a part of a person's body is severely compressed between one or more challenging surfaces.
+The severe loss of oxygen and blood flow almost immediately damages the person's tissues in the affected areas.
+Over hours, ischemia (a condition caused by inadequate blood flow to parts of the body) can set in, often causing damaged tissues to die.

-Once crush injury patients are seen in an emergency room, they’re carefully checked for many of the following symptoms so that harmful complications can be prevented.
+Once crush injury patients are seen in an emergency room, they're carefully checked for any of the following symptoms to prevent harmful complications.Crush Injury Symptoms

 - Lacerations to various parts of the body

 - Bone fractures

 - Vascular integrity issues

 If the patient's injuries are moderate to severe, they often develop "compartment syndrome."
 An individual "compartment" is a group of blood vessels, muscle tissues, and nerves in a person's arms and legs surrounded by a large membrane called the fascia.
 Since this outer membrane, the fascia, cannot expand, the various tissues, muscles, and nerves within the compartment can be seriously damaged when swelling.

 Once all these injuries worsen, many patients' supporting ligaments, neurovascular structures, and covering soft tissues are further damaged.Crush Syndrome Can Cause Further Harm